theodi/adapt-cordova/README.md

 ## Authoring tool installation

-Ddownload repository as a zip file and import the extension into the adapt authoring tool (v0.2.0+).
+Download repository as a zip file and import the extension into the adapt authoring tool (v0.2.0+).
 In the authoring tool you can configure the extension from the configuration settings screen of a page on a course.

 ## Command-line installation